 Small Engine Repair (30 hours) $525.

 Students will work in state-of-the-art classrooms and labs covering various types of engines and equipment.
 This course provides students with excellent training for general mechanics and knowledge of how things work.
 The students spend 60 percent of the class in the shop, experiencing hands-on training while learning how to repair and maintain a variety of small gas engines.
 Blended learning environment combines theory and hands-on skills.
-Take online tests and earn certificates through Briggs and Stratton and work on custom projects.
+Take online tests and earn certificates through Briggs and Stratton, Honda, Stihl, Husqvarna and others or work on custom projects.
 Student Purchased Book: Small Engines and Outdoor Power Equipment: A Care & Repair Guide for: Lawn Mowers, Snowblowers & Small Gas-Powered Implements: Peter Hunn $25.00

 Plumbing Code Prep (18 Hrs) $380.

 This class is for plumbers preparing to take their local journeyman's or master plumber's license exam.
 Topics covered include IPC information and explanation, how to read and interpret charts, and how to calculate sizing of water distribution and DWV systems.
 Students must bring International Plumbing Code book to class.